Graceful Trumpeter Swans return home for winter

 Rarest North American Waterfowl

-These reasons are why the Great Rivers & Routes region is the perfect place for Trumpeter Swans to make their winter home.
+These are the reasons the Great Rivers & Routes region is the perfect place for Trumpeter Swans to make their winter home.

 Trumpeter Swans 101

 Trumpeter Swans select a permanent mate between two and three years of age.
-Between four and six years of age they begin nesting.
-Trumpeter Swans forage on water and on land, especially during the winter.
+Between the ages of four and six, they begin nesting.
+Trumpeter Swans forage on land and in water, especially during winter.

 Their long necks allow them to forage for submerged vegetation without diving.
-Trumpeter Swans nests are surrounded by water, or on floating vegetation.
-Both male and female help build the nest.
+Trumpeter Swans nest in or on floating vegetation.
+Both males and females help build the nest.

 The nest is a low mound of plant matter with a depression in the middle.
-The female lays four to five eggs in a clutch and does most of the incubation herself, although the male may help.
+The female lays 4 to 5 eggs in a clutch and incubates most of them herself, although the male may help.
 Incubation lasts 32 to 37 days.

 The young are able to swim and feed themselves almost immediately after hatching and can fly at about three to four months of age.

 The snow goose is very common throughout the Mississippi Flyway.
 There are two color morphs for this species.
 The white morph adult is mostly white with bold, black wingtips and a pinkish bill.
-The blue morph adult has a mostly white head and neck with a variable amount of white on its under parts.
-The blue morph was once thought of as a separate species.
+The blue morph adult has a mostly white head and neck, with variable amounts of white on its underparts.
+The blue morph was once considered a separate species.
 Parents stay with their young through the first winter.

 Families will travel together on both the southbound and northbound migrations.